-- 1. Part II should not be filed for multiemployer plans for which box 2 in line E is checked. - 2.
-Part II should not be filed for plans that have 100 or fewer participants in the prior plan year as described above.
+1. Part II should not be filed for multiemployer plans for which box 1 in line E is checked.

+2. Part II should not be filed for plans that have 100 or fewer participants in the prior plan year as described above.

-In addition, please note that "TRA '97" refers to the Taxpayer Relief Act of 1997, "RPA '94" refers to the Retirement Protection Act of 1994 and that "OBRA '87" refers to the Omnibus Budget Reconciliation Act of 1987.
+In addition, please note that "TRA '97" refers to the Taxpayer Relief Act of 1997 and "RPA '94" refers to the Retirement Protection Act of 1994.

-Note: (1) For split-funded plans, the costs and contributions reported on Schedule B should include those relating to both trust funds and insurance carriers.
+Note.
+(1) For split-funded plans, the costs and contributions reported on Schedule B should include those relating to both trust funds and insurance carriers.
 (2) For plans with funding standard account amortization charges and credits see the instructions for lines 9c, 9j, and 12j, as applicable, regarding attachment.
 (3) For terminating plans, Rev. Rul.
-79-237, 1979-2
+79-237, 1979-2 C.B.

-C.B.
 190, provides that minimum funding standards apply until the end of the plan year that includes the termination date.
 Accordingly, the Schedule B is not required to be filed for any later plan year.
-However, if a termination fails to occur - whether because assets remain in the plan's related trust (see Rev. Rul.
+However, if a termination fails to occur whether because assets remain in the plan's related trust (see Rev. Rul.
 89-87, 1989-2 C.B.
 81) or for any other reason (e.g., the PBGC issues a notice of noncompliance pursuant to 29 CFR section 4041.31 for a standard termination) - there is no termination date, and therefore, minimum funding standards continue to apply and a Schedule B continues to be required.